Topological defects in lattice models and affine Temperley-Lieb algebra: Lattice topological defects: crossed channel

 \subsection{Higher-spin operators $Y_{j}$ and $\bar{Y}_{j}$}

 Instead of applying the defect operators $Y^m$ on individual elements of the Temperley-Lieb algebra, we can have them act on an entire ideal, sending each to a sub-ring of the ring of endomorphisms of $\atl{n}$.
-If $\q$ is generic, every indecomposable left-ideal of $\tl{m}$ is isomorphic to one of the form $\mathsf{S}_{j}(m) = \tl{m}P_{j} $, where $P_{j}$ is an idempotent of spin $j$; when $j= m/2$ one can use the Jones-Wenzl projectors
+If $\q$ is generic, every indecomposable left-ideal of $\tl{m}$ is isomorphic to one of the form $\mathsf{S}_{j}(m) = \tl{m}P_{j} $, where $P_{j}$ is an idempotent of spin $j$ (a primitive idempotent in $\tl{m}$ such that $\tl{m} P_j$ is isomorphic to the standard representation with $2j$ through lines).
+When $j= m/2$ one can use the Jones-Wenzl projectors \be P_{m/2} = W^{m+1}_{1}\; , \ee defined recursively through the following formula: